 Horror is one such genre that fascinates each and every one of us.
 Yes, maybe the after-effects are not something we would like to revisit anytime soon.
 But even though we vow never to indulge again in the temptations of these stream-to-scream shows, we can’t resist.
 And we come back, yet again, and again, and again!
 This is the captivating power of horror flicks and series, whether they are classic titles, supernatural films, zombie movies, or vampire pictures.
-Now, if you can’t get enough to satisfy your hunger for jump scares in single movies, you can always binge-watch your favorite titles at a stretch.
+Now, if you can’t get enough to satisfy your hunger for jump scares in single movies, you can always binge-watch your favourite titles at a stretch.
 And Netflix, as always, will have you sorted.
 From horror thrillers to comedies, documentaries, and all-time classics, the streaming giant has it all.
 So with all that said now, here’s the list of really good horror TV shows on Netflix that are available to stream right now.
+You may also find a few of these TV shows on Hulu or Amazon Prime.

 20. The Haunting of Hill House (2018)